rohitgogi/memory-game-project/README.md

 Make sure to run
-`npm i stopwatch.js`
-before running to install stopwatch dependency
+'npm install' and `npm i stopwatch.js` before running the gam, to install all the dependencies